jamf/JamfMigrator/README.md

 * Icons associated with Mac App Store apps are not migrated (can't be migrated).
 * Only AFP and SMB shares can be migrated.
 * Patch management is not available through the API impacting smart groups dependent on patch management extension attributes.
-* Buildings - the API only allows the name to be migrated.
 * If endpoints (computers, policies, configuration profiles...) have duplicate names on the source server issues will arise if the app is used to update those items from the source to destination server.
 As each item is migrited it will overwrite the previous item with the same name.
 * Migrating smart/static groups with criteria containing groups will fail if the parent group tries to migrate before the group in the criteria.
 Migrating groups several times should allow all the nested groups to migrate before the parent group.
 * Institutional disk encryptions that contain the private key cannot be migrated.